Stephen McPhee

 Stephen McPhee (born 5 June 1981) is a Scottish former footballer.
 In a ten-year career, he played for clubs in the Netherlands, Scotland, England and Portugal.
 He was capped for his country at under-21 level.
 A forward, he scored 56 goals in 252 games in all competitions.

 Starting his career at Coventry City, following a loan to St Mirren in 2001, he signed with Port Vale later in the year.
 He made his name at Vale, playing the majority of his career appearances in three years at the club.
 Leaving the club for Beira-Mar of Portugal in 2005, he made a big money move to Hull City.
 Two years later, he moved on to Blackpool.
 He retired in 2010 after being dogged by injury problems since his time in Portugal.

 Club career

 Early career

 Born in Glasgow, McPhee began his career with his brother Gary at Vitesse Arnhem in the Netherlands.
+His family were resident in the country due to his father's engineering career.
 In 1998, he went to England at Coventry City, but did not make a senior appearance for the "Sky Blues", who were then in the Premier League.
 In 2001, Coventry sent him on loan to Scottish Premier League club St Mirren, who had hoped to sign Ronaldinho, but instead settled for the young hopeful McPhee.
 He played seven games for the "Saints" and won the April 2001 SPL Young Player of the Month Award.
 However, Coventry manager Gordon Strachan never played McPhee and the player opted to leave Highfield Road after rejecting a three-year deal.